 Construction Insurance (December 1999)

-For those handling these projects significant risk and insurance questions arise as the project grows from earthworks and foundations to completed structure.
-There are contractual and other legal issues, physical exposures and varying aspects of workmanship and design constantly needing answers.
-Complex, high risk, commissioning procedures may be needed giving rise to further issues each needing a different insurance response.
+For those handling these projects, significant risk and insurance questions arise as the project grows from earthworks and foundations to a completed structure.
+There are contractual and other legal issues, physical exposures, and varying aspects of workmanship and design that constantly need answers.
+Complex, high-risk commissioning procedures may be needed, giving rise to further issues each needing a different insurance response.

 Handling the insurance requirements of construction projects is a specialist area needing particular knowledge and particular skills.